UKGovernmentBEIS/beis-report-official-development-assistance/doc/email-notifications.md

 this works from a technical standpoint.

 ## Account emails
-Most emails that relate to user accounts are sent by Auth0.
+Emails that relate to user accounts are sent by GOV.UK Notify.

-All others are sent by the applicaiton via GOV.UK Notify.

 ## Mail Notify Gem
 We use this gem to interact with the GOV.UK Notify service.